csirmaz/NetArranger/README.md

 and simply run *make* to compile *NetArranger.js*.

 To use NetArranger,
-include the CSS and JS libraries of NetArranger in the HEAD of a webpage, and define a
+include jQuery, the NetArranger.css and NetArranger.js
-DIV container in the body with an appropriate class or ID, for example,
+libraries in the HEAD section of a webpage, and define a DIV container in the body with an appropriate class or ID, for example,
 ```